Belarus increasingly isolated as tensions rise at EU border – DW – 08/22/2023

 Belarusians face fewer exit options

-The mounting tensions mean ordinary Belarusians find themselves less able to leave the country.
-In addition to the shrinking EU exit routes, border crossings into Ukraine are closed in light of Russia's ongoing aggression, and some fear the human impact of restrictions is too high.
+The mounting tensions mean it's becoming more difficult for ordinary Belarusians to leave the country.
+In addition to the shrinking EU exit routes, border crossings into Ukraine are closed in light off Russia's ongoing aggression, and some fear the human impact of restrictions is too high.

 The leader of Lithuania's opposition Labor Party, Andrius Mazuronis, told broadcaster LRT that border closures would have a negative economic impact and cause difficulties for the Belarusian democratic opposition and dissidents who now call Lithuania home.